SujalChoudhari/Neptune.js/README.md

 Thanks for your patience.
 <a href="https://GitHub.com/Notsujal/neptune.js"> Follow along the development </a> or check out the <a href="
 https://neptune-js.vercel.app/"> documentation </a>
+Note: Quickstart Guide and Examples are not uptodate with the latest version.
 </p>

 ## What is Neptune.js?